-There are also continuities.
-Pearson continues to disdain identity politics and to highlight the limits of explaining First Nations’ suffering by pointing to white racism.
-He worries that we don’t pay enough attention to class differences.
-He argues that each person has several identities, each contextually relevant.
-He thinks that multiculturalism must not be allowed to degenerate into “plural monoculturalism” — as if each Australian were defined solely by their ethnic identity — because “identity fundamentalism is the enemy of the commonwealth.”
+He also thinks that multiculturalism must not be allowed to degenerate into “plural monoculturalism” — as if Australian are defined solely by ethnicity — because “identity fundamentalism is the enemy of the commonwealth.”
 This injunction to pluralise oneself for the sake of forging multiple allegiances is embedded in his belief that people have the power to make themselves up.

 Sometimes people do this gullibly, he thinks, by uncritically internalising others’ accounts of them.
 In Mission’s oldest item — a 1987 paper co-written with Hope Vale Aboriginal community’s Merv Gibson — he warned Indigenous Australians against chaining themselves to others’ accounts of their beliefs and behaviour.
-In particular, Gibson and Pearson suggested that too many Aboriginal people have embraced anthropologists’ accounts of their modes of resistant autonomy.
+In particular, he and Gibson suggested that too many Aboriginal people have embraced anthropologists’ accounts of their resistance.
 “Alcoholism and social irresponsibility” have become “associated with Aboriginal identity.”
 Aboriginal people have come to think that “achievement and social responsibility are the preserve of white people.”

 Pearson’s conviction that personhood and culture are emergent and negotiable is consistent with the narrative turn in the social sciences: the argument that what people think and do is bound up with the stories they believe about themselves.
-From this insight, it follows that histories and labels are formative, not merely descriptive.
+From this insight, it follows that histories and labels are formative rather than merely descriptive.
 Pearson studied history at the University of Sydney in the mid 1980s, when historians were pushing stories of British invasion and Aboriginal resistance to the centre of the national narrative.

 Pearson has reservations about how “black armband history” (as Geoffrey Blainey would label it) encourages certain Black identities.
 Revisionist history offered Aboriginal people “the language of victim politics,” he writes.
 While it “positioned the rest of Australia as guilty perpetrators,” it disempowered Aboriginal people.
 Kevin Rudd’s 2008 apology to the stolen generations risked cementing “a detrimental psychology of victimhood.”
-Problems arise “when history as a discipline meets history as popular culture,” he remarks of the public reception of the Bringing Them Home report.
+Discussing the public response to the Bringing Them Home report, he observes that problems arise “when history as a discipline meets history as popular culture.”

 Throughout Mission, we see Pearson continuing to digest his own experience of Hope Vale mission community as he seeks “a clear understanding of the good and bad in the past.”
 Against a “guilty perpetrators” story of the colonisation of Australia, Pearson has stressed Australian society’s demonstrated capacity for accommodating Indigenous Australia.
-It would be “dumb” Aboriginal politics, he argued in his 1993 Boyer lecture, not to make use of conceded rights, and employment and educational opportunities.
+It would be “dumb” Aboriginal politics, he argued in his 1993 Boyer lecture, not to make use of conceded rights or to ignore employment and educational opportunities.
 He doesn’t want the revised account of Australian history to encourage Indigenous identities of radical alterity, dedicated unrespectability and helplessness.

 Negotiating native title in 1993 confirmed to Pearson that Australia is capable of accommodating a workable version of Indigenous rights.
 In speeches in 1994 and 1996, “cornerstone” was his metaphor for the High Court’s Mabo judgement.
 He credited the 1993 Native Title Act to the Keating government’s “inclusive leadership” — “an act of political decency” defying racist backlash.
 In articles not included in Mission he also criticised the limits set on First Nations property rights by native title determinations.

-Having found a voice and national prominence under Labor, Pearson was forced to reposition himself during four terms of Coalition government between 1996 and 2007.
-His message was, at first, mixed.
-In 1997, he publicly retracted his “lunatic” warning that the Coalition was cultivating white resentment.
+Having found a voice and national prominence under Labor, Pearson was forced to reposition himself during the four terms of Coalition government between 1996 and 2007.
+At first, his message was mixed.
+In 1997 he publicly retracted his warning that the Coalition was cultivating white resentment.
 When Howard began to persuade conservatives that Australia could accommodate native title as long as the legislation was substantially amended, Pearson reminded Liberals that their ideological principles included the rule of law and the defence of property against arbitrary seizure.
-He scolded Howard for lying to justify “annihilating” amendments.
+He accused Howard of lying to justify “annihilating” amendments.

-Howard’s amendments secured native title against conservative repeal.
+Howard’s legislation secured native title against conservative repeal.
 Pearson then redirected his attention from external threats to Indigenous rights towards threats — from within — to Indigenous capacities.
 Cape York society worried him.
-Typical of his historical approach to critique, his analysis of First Nations’ malaise rested on his recasting of the nation’s history.
+Typical of his historical approach, his analysis of First Nations’ malaise rested on his recasting of the nation’s history.
 In “Our Right to Take Responsibility” (2000) he periodised Australia’s colonial history in a way that better fitted communities like Hope Vale.

-Pearson emphasised that Aboriginal people adapted after invasion, finding places in new regional economies managed paternalistically by missionaries and pastoralists.
-During its time as a Lutheran mission, Hope Vale’s paternalism was not humiliating; rather, it created new community among those removed to it, and secured residents from the outside world’s humiliations.
+Pearson emphasised that Aboriginal people adapted after invasion, finding places in the new regional economies managed paternalistically by missionaries and pastoralists.
+During its time as a Lutheran mission, Hope Vale’s paternalism was not humiliating; rather, it created a new sense of community among those removed to it, and secured residents from the outside world’s humiliations.

 This modus vivendi was subverted around 1970 when Aboriginal people became eligible for welfare.
 “After we became citizens with equal rights and equal pay, we lost our place in the real economy.”
 Possibly the most influential sentence Pearson will ever write, this encapsulated two important ideas.
 The first was that — contrary to progressive historical narrative — citizenship can have dire unintended consequences.

 What measures would recover that old strength?
-With the take-up of the phrase “real economy” by policymakers, Pearson found himself aligned with a series of policy changes that set tougher conditions on Indigenous Australians’ individual or collective receipt of income support.
+With the take-up of the phrase “real economy” by policymakers, Pearson found himself aligned with a series of policy changes that set tougher conditions on the income support received individually or collectively by Indigenous Australians.
 In particular, Pearson’s distinction between “real” and “gammon” economies helped set the scene for extinguishing the Community Development Employment Projects scheme, or CDEP, from 2007.

-Pearson did not explicitly denounce CDEP in 2000, but one of his descriptions of the “passive welfare paradigm” implicitly included it.
+Pearson didn’t explicitly denounce CDEP in 2000, but his description of the “passive welfare paradigm” implicitly included it.
 “The economy of the communities,” he wrote, “is artificially sustained by government funds.”
-For policymakers who had been debating whether to extend, cut back or abolish CDEP, this seemed to depict CDEP as a problem, not a solution.
+For policymakers who had been debating whether to extend, cut back or abolish CDEP, this seemed to depict the scheme as a problem rather than a solution.
 As an “artifice” it could not be an institution of the “real economy,” so it must be a part of the “passive welfare paradigm.”

 The long opening essay in Mission brings the news that Pearson has now repudiated that confident demarcation of public/artificial from private/real.
-Building on articles in the Australian in July 2020, he is calling for a “universal job guarantee.”
-That is, he wants governments to “ensure all citizens wanting work have the opportunity, through public programs.”
+Building on articles in the Australian in July 2020, he is calling for a “universal job guarantee” to “ensure all citizens wanting work have the opportunity, through public programs.”
 He admits that he used to dismiss “universal job guarantee” as a socialist demand: “We looked to the private sector to generate these jobs.”
 Now he sees complementary public sector employment as essential.

 Pearson explains that he has observed the Morrison government’s subsidising of employers’ demand for labour during the pandemic, and he has also been reading Modern Monetary Theory.
 Practice and theory have combined to overturn his understanding of what a welfare-to-work program can do.
 If it is fiscally sound for governments to fund employment by going into debt, he reasons, then why don’t governments always create demand for labour wherever and whenever it is lacking?